 Most logins to Microsoft Office 365 services require direct authentication to NetID Login.
 However, some clients/protocols use basic authentication.
 With basic authentication (also called proxy authentication), the email client transmits the username and password to Office 365, and Office 365 forwards the provided credentials to NetID Login.
 This article answers general questions about Basic Authentication versus Modern Authentication.

 With basic authentication, your email/calendar client will transmit your username and password directly to Office 365 services (such as Exchange Online).
 Office 365 will then forward your credentials to the campus Active Directory on your behalf, which will verify the credentials and return a token to Office 365.
 If authentication was successful and the user is authorized, the email/calendar client will be connected to Office 365.

 IMAP, POP, and SMTP protocols generally require basic authentication, and do not support modern authentication.
-If you're using an IMAP client like Thunderbird, login is completed via basic authentication.
+If you're using an IMAP client, login is completed via basic authentication.
 Office 365 allows for either basic or modern authentication with Exchange Web Services (EWS) and Exchange ActiveSync (EAS).
 Depending on support within your email/calendar client, you may be required to use basic authentication to use EWS or EAS.

 Basic authentication in Office 365 is less secure for multiple reasons:

 1. If your credentials (NetID username and password) are compromised, they can be used to access your mailbox or to send email from your account.
 Since basic authentication is not protected by multi-factor authentication, even those enrolled in Duo MFA are at risk.